Related Topics

 After a debt collection agency contacts you, they can report the unpaid debt to the three credit reporting agencies (Equifax, Experian, and TransUnion).
 This debt will appear as a collection account on your credit report and may lower your credit score.
 A low credit score could make it harder to get a loan in the future and even affect your ability to enter assisted living or a nursing facility.
 It may also hurt your efforts to get a part-time job during retirement.

 A collection account generally stays on your credit report for up to seven years—even if you pay it off.
-One exception to this is medical debt.
+Medical debt is the one exception.
 In April 2023, the credit reporting bureaus announced they would remove all paid medical debts from consumer credit reports.
 They have also taken steps to remove all medical collection accounts with amounts of $500 or less.

 While paying off your debt will not immediately erase your collection account from your credit report, it can help raise your credit score again over time.